 Manage Total Cost of Ownership

 Access to data is critical, but don’t overlook the importance of geography.
-Find a vendor with the service logistics capability to support your customers with in-country or in-region service and stocking locations.
+Find a partner with the service logistics capability to support your customers with in-country or in-region service and stocking locations.

 Key components of service logistics include: